Key Rules And Regulations

 • On Sunday there are three BTCC races of equal distance

-The points system is 20-17-15-13-11-10-9-8-7-6-5-4-3-2-1 for the top 15 finishers.
+The points system to be used in Sunday's races is 20-17-15-13-11-10-9-8-7-6-5-4-3-2-1 for the top 15 finishers.
 This method of scoring is also be applied to independent drivers’ and teams’ championship and the overall teams’ – see full regs for details.

 Goodyear Tyres

 The majority of these events will utilise two of the three compounds – hard, medium or soft – where the ‘Option’ tyre must be used at least once during race one, race two or race three – ensuring a variety of strategies.
+All three tyre choices must be used across the three races at other noted events.
+The top finishers in Race 1 will have to use the hardest compound available to them in Race 2.

 Teams will not have to specify before qualifying, the race in which they will use their ‘Option’ tyre, with all choices being declared upon cars leaving the pit lane.
+The 'Option' tyres are not permitted to be used in a Qualifying Race.

 Race grids